Frequently Asked Questions

 What financial products does ReLease offer?

 ReLease currently offers two products, Mid-Lease Coverage and Pre-Lease Coverage.
-Both provide renters the freedom to terminate long-term rental agreements without paying thousands in early termination penalties.
+Both provide renters the freedom to terminate signed, long-term rental agreements without paying thousands in early termination penalties.

 Who does ReLease cover?